paulzuradzki/DjangoConUS-2025-schedule/README.md

 - Talks, keynotes, breaks, meals, special events, sprints
 - Times converted to UTC, includes locations and presenters

+## Importing to Your Calendar

+See [docs/importing-to-calendar.md](docs/importing-to-calendar.md) for instructions on importing the schedule to your calendar.

 ## Dependencies

 To add dependencies: